peteole/blog/trophy_simulation/index.md

 ![](index_files/figure-markdown_strict/fig-trophies-cdf-output-1.svg)

-In the following table you can see that you need 864 trophies to be in the top 1% of players:
+In the following table you can see that you need around 860 trophies to be in the top 1% of players:

 ``` julia
 percentiles_to_list=[10,5,2,1,0.1,0.01,0.001]